Minecraft is a popular sandbox game for many reasons, but the biggest reason is because of the ability to play with other people.

 Things to Consider Before Hosting a Minecraft Server

 - You are able to have complete control over the entire server at all times.
 If you want something done, you can make it happen as quickly as you can do it yourself.
-There is no need to rely on someone else doing things for you.
+There is no need to rely on someone else to make changes.

 - You have the ability to upgrade your computer however you desire to increase performance.
 Many server hosting companies offer higher premiums for higher specs, but if you happen to have the newest generation processor, the maximum amount of ram, and the biggest and most powerful graphics card, then your server can be one of the most powerful servers out there.

-- It can be fun to setup and learn how to configure networking.
-You’ll get to learn about various network features that you probably wouldn’t need to know otherwise.
+- It can be fun to set up and learn how to configure networking.
+You’ll get to learn about various network features and tech that you probably wouldn’t need to know otherwise.

 - It won’t cost you anything other than what it takes to run your computer.
 Using a hosting company costs money, but by hosting your own server you will only pay what it costs to keep your computer running.